GlobalFishingWatch/pelagos-client/docs/schema.md

 # Tileset schema

-The tileset schema consists of a stack of schemas:
+The workspace is the highest configuration item for the system.
+It represents the whole state of what the user is currently viewing.
+The workspace defines a set of animations.
+Each animation has a data source and some configuratation.
+A data source for an animation can either be a single tile file given by its URL or a tileset directory following the tileset URL structure, given as a base URL.

+This schema document describes the schemas for each part in this stack:

 * Tile binary file format (documented [here](https://github.com/SkyTruth/data-visualization-tools/blob/master/js/app/Data/TypedMatrixParser.js))
 * The tileset URL structure
 * The tileset header
-  * The animation column mapper configuration
 * The workspace specification
+  * Animation configuration
 * The animation specific schemas
   * Configuration options for workspace file
   * Column schemas

-A data source for an animation can either be a single tile file (given by its URL), or a tileset with header following the tileset URL structure, given as a base URL.

 # The tileset URL structure
 ## Header